 ftServer systems have two power receptacles.
-Correspondingly, two PDUs provide power to the receptacles.
+Correspondingly, two power distribution units (PDUs) provide power to the receptacles.

 Use of PDUs is optional unless you have a support agreement with Stratus.
 If you do have a support agreement with Stratus, use pairs of PDUs to provide AC power to systems and components in a cabinet if six or more power cords would otherwise exit from the cabinet.